Norecipes - Elevating Everyday Meals

 Onsen Tamago (温泉卵 - Hot Spring Egg)

-With an ethereal texture like silky smooth custard, Onsen Tamago or hot spring eggs is a Japanese egg dish that's named after how it was traditionally cooked.
-Since not all of us have hot springs in our backyards, I'm sharing three different methods you can use to make these Japanese breakfast treats at home.
+With an ethereal texture like silky smooth custard, Onsen Tamago or Hot Spring Egg is a Japanese egg dish named after how it was traditionally cooked in hot spring water.
+These slow cooked eggs can be eaten by themselves, but they're also used as a topping for other dishes in Japanese cooking.
+Since not all of us have hot springs in our backyards, I'm sharing three different cooking methods you can use to make these Japanese breakfast treats at home.

 • Onsen Tamago (温泉卵 - Hot Spring Egg)